Tense for Class 9

 • What are Tenses?

-Tenses are a grammatical concept that helps convey the timing of actions or events in a sentence.
+Tenses are grammatical concepts that indicate the timing of actions or events in a sentence.
 In English, there are three primary tenses: past, present, and future.
 Each tense is further divided into four aspects: simple, continuous (or progressive), perfect, and perfect continuous (or perfect progressive).

 There are three types of tenses: Past, Present and Future Tense.